![]() |

 Why do the adult volunteers wear the same color shirt as the Program Aides?

 Our camp is girl led.
 This means that, as much as possible, we want the older girls to be in charge, taking responsibility for running activities, keeping campers engaged, dealing with problems.
-By putting the adults in the same color shirt, we send a message to both the adults and the PAs that the two groups are really one group, that the girls can look to the adults for extra help and support but that we trust and expect them to handle many things on their own.
+By putting the adults in the same color shirt, we send a message to both the adults and the PAs that the two groups are really one group, that the girls can look to the adults for extra help and support but that we trust and expect them to handle most things on their own.

 Why do you need so many adults at camp?

-However, the adults are our eyes and ears; always looking out for potential safety issues and other problems while our older girls concentrate on helping the campers.
+The adults are our eyes and ears; always looking out for potential safety issues and other problems while our older girls concentrate on helping the campers.

 What happens if you don't get enough Adult Volunteers for camp?